NASA: Mission selection process

 NASA executes a mission development framework to plan, select, develop, and operate robotic missions.
-This framework defines cost, schedule and technical risk parameters to enable competitive selection of missions involving mission candidates that have been developed by principal investigators and their teams from across NASA, the broader U.S. Government research and development stakeholders, and industry.
+This framework defines cost, schedule and technical risk parameters to enable competitive selection of missions involving mission candidates that have been developed by principal investigators and their teams from across NASA, the broader US Government research and development stakeholders, and industry.
 The mission development construct is defined by four umbrella programs.

 Explorer program

-The Explorer program derives its origin from the earliest days of the U.S. Space program.
-In current form, the program consists of three classes of systems - Small Explorers (SMEX), Medium Explorers (MIDEX), and University-Class Explorers (UNEX) missions.
+The Explorer program derives its origin from the earliest days of the US Space program.
+In current form, the program consists of three classes of systems – Small Explorers (SMEX), Medium Explorers (MIDEX), and University-Class Explorers (UNEX) missions.
 The NASA Explorer program office provides frequent flight opportunities for moderate cost innovative solutions from the heliophysics and astrophysics science areas.
 The Small Explorer missions are required to limit cost to NASA to below $150M (2022 dollars).
 Medium class explorer missions have typically involved NASA cost caps of $350M.
 The Explorer program office is based at NASA Goddard Space Flight Center.

 Discovery program

 The NASA Discovery program develops and delivers robotic spacecraft solutions in the planetary science domain.
 Discovery enables scientists and engineers to assemble a team to deliver a solution against a defined set of objectives and competitively bid that solution against other candidate programs.
-Cost caps vary but recent mission selection processes were accomplished using a $500M cost cap to NASA.
+Cost caps vary but recent mission selection processes were accomplished using a $500M cost cap for NASA.
 The Planetary Mission Program Office is based at the NASA Marshall Space Flight Center and manages both the Discovery and New Frontiers missions.
 The office is part of the Science Mission Directorate.

 NASA Administrator Bill Nelson announced on June 2, 2021, that the DAVINCI+ and VERITAS missions were selected to launch to Venus in the late 2020s, having beat out competing proposals for missions to Jupiter's volcanic moon Io and Neptune's large moon Triton that were also selected as Discovery program finalists in early 2020.
 Each mission has an estimated cost of $500 million, with launches expected between 2028 and 2030.
 Launch contracts will be awarded later in each mission's development.